How to visit Mijas Pueblo (Andalucia, Spain)

 view of fountain on a tree line plaza

-📌 Flower Stairs – leading from Plaza Virgin de la Peña upto Calle de los Caños – harder to find from the top as they’re only accessible via shops
+📌 Flower Stairs – leading from Plaza Virgin de la Peña upto Calle de los Caños – harder to find from the top as they’re only accessible from inside the shops

 colourful steps - wrought iron arch, steps have white, green, yellow, red and blue in shape of upside down rainbow